 The Environment Agency of Iceland (EA), an agency under the auspices of the Ministry for the Environment and Natural Resources is responsible for the annual preparation and submission of the Icelandic inventory to the Convention on Long-Range Transboundary Air Pollution.
-The EA participates in meetings under the UNECE Task Force on Emission Inventories and Projections and the related expert panels, where parties to the convention prepare the guidelines and methodologies on inventories.
+The EA participates in meetings under the United Nations Economic Commission for Europe (UNECE) Task Force on Emission Inventories and Projections and the related expert panels, where parties to the convention prepare the guidelines and methodologies on inventories.